 - clients (optional, defaults to 1): The number of clients that should execute a task concurrently. - warmup-iterations (optional, defaults to 0): Number of iterations that Rally should execute to warmup the benchmark candidate.
 Warmup iterations will not show up in the measurement results. - iterations (optional, defaults to 1): Number of measurement iterations that Rally executes.
 The command line report will automatically adjust the percentile numbers based on this number (i.e. if you just run 5 iterations you will not get a 99.9th percentile because we need at least 1000 iterations to determine this value precisely). - warmup-time-period (optional, defaults to 0): A time period in seconds that Rally considers for warmup of the benchmark candidate.
 All response data captured during warmup will not show up in the measurement results. - time-period (optional): A time period in seconds that Rally considers for measurement.
 Note that for bulk indexing you should usually not define this time period.
-Rally will just bulk index all documents and consider every sample after the warmup time period as measurement sample. - target-throughput (optional): Defines the benchmark mode.
+Rally will just bulk index all documents and consider every sample after the warmup time period as measurement sample. - schedule (optional, defaults to deterministic): Defines the schedule for this task, i.e. it defines at which point in time during the benchmark an operation should be executed.
+For example, if you specify a deterministic schedule and a target-interval of 5 (seconds), Rally will attempt to execute the corresponding operation at second 0, 5, 10, 15 ... .
+Out of the box, Rally supports deterministic and poisson but you can define your own custom schedules. - target-throughput (optional): Defines the benchmark mode.
 If it is not defined, Rally assumes this is a throughput benchmark and will run the task as fast as it can.
 This is mostly needed for batch-style operations where it is more important to achieve the best throughput instead of an acceptable latency.
 If it is defined, it specifies the number of requests per second over all clients.
 E.g. if you specify target-throughput: 1000 with 8 clients, it means that each client will issue 125 (= 1000 / 8) requests per second.
 In total, all clients will issue 1000 requests each second.
-If Rally reports less than the specified throughput then Elasticsearch simply cannot reach it. - target-interval (optional): This is just 1 / target-throughput (in seconds) and may be more convenient for cases where the throughput is less than one operation per second.
+If Rally reports less than the specified throughput then Elasticsearch simply cannot reach it.

+• target-interval (optional): This is just 1 / target-throughput (in seconds) and may be more convenient for cases where the throughput is less than one operation per second.
 Define either target-throughput or target-interval but not both (otherwise Rally will raise an error).